 Even when they’re inside the parentheses, you first need to complete the operations of multiplication and division.

-If you’re confronted with multiple operations, the very last steps you need to are addition and subtraction.
+If you’re confronted with multiple operations, the very last steps you need to take are addition and subtraction.

 In the previous paragraph, I told you most of the “parentheses” story.
 So you begin with the parentheses, then move on to multiplication and division, to finish with addition and subtraction.
+So this was it about Parenthesis and parentheses.